rclone/rclone/docs/content/flags.md

       --metadata-filter-from stringArray    Read metadata filtering patterns from a file (use - to read from stdin) --metadata-include stringArray        Include metadatas matching pattern
-      --metadata-include-from stringArray   Read metadata include patterns from file (use - to read from stdin) --metadata-set stringArray            Add metadata key=value when uploading
+      --metadata-include-from stringArray   Read metadata include patterns from file (use - to read from stdin) --metadata-mapper SpaceSepList        Program to run to transforming metadata before upload --metadata-set stringArray            Add metadata key=value when uploading
 ```